Skip to content

 MODEL compassion constantly (kids imitate what they SEE)

 You are the PRIMARY compassion teacher.
-(1) Show emotion: When you see suffering, let kids SEE you feel—'That breaks my heart.
-Let's pray for them,' (2) ACT: Stop to help broken-down car, give to homeless person, visit sick friend—WITH kids watching, (3) Talk through it: 'I'm helping because Jesus helped ME when I was lost,' (4) Cross boundaries: Show compassion to 'enemies,' different races, political opposites.
+(1) Show emotion: When you see suffering, let kids SEE you feel, 'That breaks my heart.
+Let's pray for them,' (2) ACT: Stop to help a broken-down car, give to a homeless person, visit a sick friend, WITH kids watching, (3) Talk through it: 'I'm helping because Jesus helped ME when I was lost,' (4) Cross boundaries: Show compassion to 'enemies,' different races, political opposites.
 Model: Compassion transcends tribal lines.

 Teach PERSPECTIVE-TAKING ("How would YOU feel?")